LeeroyDilim/LeeroyDilim/README.md

 ## Hello there!

 My name is Leeroy Dilim, I am a fourth year computer science co-op student at the University of Manitoba.
-I am passionate in making people's lives easier and one way I do that is volunteer as a mentor at tech events, where I help teach young students or underrepresented people to be introduced in tech.
+I am passionate in using my skills to help people and one way I do that is volunteer as a mentor at tech events, where I help teach young students or underrepresented people to be introduced in tech.
 Another way is that I like to make applications that are tailored to their users, focusing on creating features that make it easier for users to achieve their goals.
 A prominent goal in my projects is that I want to make it easier for people to do their jobs efficiently and live their life without frustrations.

 ## Current Projects: